Potential Health Risks of Energy Drinks and Sports Drinks

 The majority of energy drinks have sugar-free versions, which include artificial sweeteners.
 The artificial sweeteners will help cover the bad taste of the other ingredients in energy drinks.

-More studies are being conducted on the safety of artificial sweeteners versus sugar-free drinks.
-However, on average, those who take energy drinks in excessive amounts have bigger waistlines than those who don’t.
+More studies are being conducted on the safety of artificial sweeteners compared to sugar-free drinks.
+However, on average, people who consume energy drinks in excessive amounts have bigger waistlines than those who don’t.

-Some of the artificial sweeteners used are Ace-k, Sucralose, Aspartame, and alcohol sugars.
+Some artificial sweeteners are Ace-k, Sucralose, Aspartame, and alcohol sugars.

 Caffeine

-Caffeine is the most popular and widely used drug since ancient times because of its stimulating effects.
-It is commonly found in coffee and tea, and manufacturers nowadays put it in sodas and energy drinks.
+Caffeine has been the most popular drug since ancient times because of its stimulating effects.
+It is commonly found in coffee and tea, and manufacturers add it to sodas and energy drinks nowadays.

-Most of the energy drinks today contain around 70 mg to 200 mg per bottle or can.
+Today's energy drinks contain around 70 to 200 mg per bottle or can.

 Caffeine is known to stimulate the central nervous system.
 It dilates the blood vessels and makes the body alive and alert, especially during loads of work ahead of you.
-Caffeine raises blood pressure and heart rate, plus it also hydrates the body.
+Caffeine raises blood pressure and heart rate and hydrates the body.

 When people consume more than 400 mg of caffeine in a day, they can experience side effects such as heart palpitations, nausea, headaches, sleeplessness, and jitters.